Skip to Content

 Texas is one of the few states that punish drug crimes particularly harshly.
 Many people spend years in prison for drug possession offenses involving small amounts of marijuana and end up suffering the consequences for decades.
 Other states may only impose fines and up to one year in jail for similar offenses, demonstrating the seriousness of drug crimes in Texas.
 As such, prosecutors waste no time in building their cases against the accused and work hard to put suspected drug offenders behind bars and off the streets.

-You need a Fort Worth drug crimes lawyer who works harder to defend your freedom and future.
-We know how badly a drug crime accusation can damage your livelihood and will exhaust every strategy needed to minimize or prevent that outcome.
-The most important decision you can make while your case or investigation is pending is to hire an experienced Fort Worth drug crime attorney to represent your best interests and advocate for a favorable outcome on your behalf.
+You need a drug attorney in Fort Worth who works relentlessly to defend your freedom and preserve your future.
+Our team understands how profoundly a drug crime accusation can damage your livelihood, reputation, and relationships.
+As an established drug defense attorney in Fort Worth, we will exhaust every strategy necessary to minimize or prevent negative consequences.
+The most important decision you can make while your case or investigation is pending is to hire a dedicated Fort Worth drug crime attorney to represent your best interests and advocate for a favorable outcome on your behalf.

 The sooner you contact The Alband Law Firm, the better.
-Call (817) 997-4366 and schedule a free initial consultation with our Fort Worth drug attorney to learn how we can champion your rights!
+Call (817) 997-4366 and schedule a FREE initial consultation with our drug attorney in Fort Worth.
+Let us champion your rights!

 Texas categorizes drugs as narcotics, depressants, stimulants and hallucinogens.
 You could face various types of drug charges in Texas, all of which depend on the nature of your reported crime, including the type and amount of drugs allegedly involved.